 They may stay away from any type of eye to eye connection may even act to be diverted or exhausted checking out the room

 The interviewer may act in a wrong or uninterested way.
 Methods incorporate exposing you to sit tight for quite a while, talking unexpectedly, or noting calls mid-interview.

 They may pose testing inquiries in a belittling tone, interfere with you or may even ask you to continually rehash yourself.
 In extraordinary stress interviews, you might be placed before a board of a few interviewers who may scare you, thusly, to check whether you will 'break'.

-You might be asked troublesome things like "For what reason would you say you were terminated from your past job?", "What's your opinion of my interview approach?" and "For what reason do you have broadened time of joblessness on your CV?".
-These are not what standard interview questions ought to be and are intended to be hard to reply.
+You might be thinking what are the questions asked n a stress interview "For what reason would you say you were terminated from your past job?", "What's your opinion of my interview approach?" and "For what reason do you have broadened time of joblessness on your CV?".
+These are not what standard but what stress interview questions ought to be and are intended to be hard to reply.